yksun/TAMP/README.md

 #### Redundans requirements

 Redundans can use several external tools.
-Not all of them are required for every TAMP run, but the upstream software lists the following resources:
+Not all of them are required for every TACO run, but the upstream software lists the following resources:

 - Python
 - Platanus